-4.28 CIAC REGULATION RE.
-SALES / RAFFLES / SOLICITATIONS
+4.28 CIAC REGULATION RE: SALES / RAFFLES / SOLICITATIONS

-This regulation provides CIAC control of all sales, raffles and solicitations during all CIAC run tournaments, meets or games.
+This regulation provides CIAC control of all sales, raffles and solicitations during all CIAC-run tournaments, meets or games.

 - 1. Only CIAC promotional items will be sold at CIAC-sponsored events unless approved by the CIAC Board of Control. - 2.
-50/50 raffles or other raffles are not permitted at any CIAC-sponsored event. - 3.
 Solicitations, sales of publications or products, or similar activities are NOT permitted without prior authorization from CIAC.
-Food and beverage are NOT included in this policy. - 4.
-The CIAC is the sponsoring association for all levels of state tournament championships and the sale or distribution of items or audio-visual reproductions.
+Food and beverage are NOT included in this policy. - 3.
+The CIAC is the sponsoring association for all levels of state tournament championships and the sale or distribution of items or audio visual reproductions.
 Sale or distribution of clothing, souvenirs or other items is strictly prohibited without permission of the CIAC.